imwr/WrBasicRefreshView/README.md

 WrBasicRefreshView is very simple,and you can use it just like this:

-1. add "wrrefresh" fold to your project;
+1. add "wrrefresh" folder to your project;
 2. init "WrBasicRefreshView" by calling initRefresh method,for example:

    //=============**start**============